 Protect Your Financial Future

-Join PBMares on October 6, 2021, from noon to 1 PM Eastern to discover more about the R&D tax credit, including eligibility rules, qualifying activities and more.
+PBMares’ webinar on October 6, 2021, provides more insight about the R&D tax credit, including eligibility rules, qualifying activities and more.
 Learn from Nick Perrine, Partner and Leader of the firm’s Credits & Incentives Team, Grayson Thomas, and Gavin Fung about the potential tax savings awaiting you.
-This event will cut through the confusing language and provide clarity on how your business can benefit.
-We look forward to seeing you there.
+This webinar will cut through the confusing language and provide clarity on how your business can benefit.